maximilianh/multiSub/README.md

 - "ncbiSep" - for manual Genbank submission: genbankSeq.fa + genbankSource.tsv, two separate files.
   For manual upload on https://submit.ncbi.nlm.nih.gov/sarscov2/
 - "ncbi-ftp" - for automated Genbank upload: genbankFtp.zip + submission.xml.
 See below for details.
-- "gisaid" - for GISAID bulk upload in .csv format.
+- "gisaid" - for GISAID upload in .csv format.

 ## Requirements

 The script was tested on Python 2.7 and 3.6.
 GISAID xls import requires the xlrd Python package that you can install with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".

-If you use Mac OSX and do not have pip installed, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"
+If you use Mac OSX and do not have pip installed yet, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 ## Examples